 • Good oral communication skills.

-Being able to communicate with patients as well as facility staff in a calm, soothing manner is another characteristic Barry stresses is important for this type of staff.
+Being able to communicate with patients as well as home health staff in a calm, soothing manner is another characteristic Barry stresses as important for this type of staff.

 Candidates for these positions also must display self-motivation, especially because they will be working odd hours and may often be called away from other personal activities.